agera-edc/DataSpaceConnector/CODEQUALITY.md

     toolVersion = "6.41.0"
     ruleSets = listOf("resources/pmd-rules-reduced.xml")
 }

+tasks.pmdTest {  // do not run PMD on test code
+    enabled = false
+}
 ```

 The `rulesMinimumPriority` allows to set the minimum priority level of violations for failing the build.